 What is work-study?

 Work-study is exactly what it sounds like: You will both work and study while you’re in college.
-The Federal Work-Study Program intends to provide students with work experience in exchange for a fair wage.
+The Federal Work-Study Program intends to provide students with work experience in exchange for a fair wage as a type of financial aid.
 Students can then choose to apply their wages to their tuition bills or keep the money for themselves.
 Work-study jobs are mainly on campus, but off-campus jobs are sometimes available (typically for a nonprofit organization or public agency).
 If possible, students are assigned a job relevant to their majors, but upperclassmen often have first pick.

 Who is eligible for work-study?

 Work-study is available to both full- and part-time undergraduate, graduate, and professional students with demonstrated financial need.

 The application for work-study is the same as for any other federal financial aid: Filing the FAFSA.
 Provided your school participates in the Federal Work-Study Program (contact the financial aid office), you will automatically qualify based on your level of financial need.
 Work-study jobs are allotted on a first-come, first-served basis, so applying for aid early is in your financial best interest.
 You can begin completing the FAFSA on October 1 each year.

 When you receive a financial aid offer, it will tell you if you qualify for work-study.
 You may receive your award in a dollar amount or in hours.
 This is either the total number of hours you can work or the greatest amount of money you can make each academic year.
 Don’t be surprised that it doesn’t look like you’ll be working full-time.
 You will work limited hours based on your award, course load, and academic progress.
 You cannot exceed these hours.